Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 In order to try to reduce the noise induced by the operating system scheduler, the compilation process was run with `OPAMJOBS=1`.
-Similarly, the compilation process was isolated as much as possible from the other process using the `cset` Linux utility to reserve one full physical core to the physical process.
+Similarly, the compilation process was isolated as much as possible from the other process using the `cset` Linux utility to reserve one full physical core to the opam processes.

 ## Comparing averages, files by files

 With the data hand, we can compute the average compilation by files, and by stage of the OCaml compiler pipeline.
-In our case we are mostly interested in the typechecking stage, and global compilation time, since #10337 should only alters the typechecking times.
+In our case, we are mostly interested in the typechecking stage, and global compilation time, since #10337 should only alters the typechecking times.
 It is therefore useful to split the compilation time into `typechecking + other=total`.
-Then for each files in the 15 packages above we can can compute the average time for each of those stages and the relative change of average compilation time: `time after/time before`.
+Then for each files in the 15 packages above, I can can compute the average time for each of those stages and the relative change of average compilation time: `time after/time before`.
-To avoid noise, we remove files for which the minimal typechecking time is inferior to one microsecond.

 Rendering those relative changes for the typechecking time, file by file (with the corresponding 90% confidence interval) yields

 ![Relative change in average typechecking time by files](mean_ratio.svg)

+To avoid noise, I have removed files for which the average typechecking time was inferior to one microsecond on the reference version of the compiler.

 In the graph above, there are few remarkable points: